plausible/website/_posts/2020-04-24-60-best-google-analytics-alternatives-the-complete-list-for-2020.md

 These Google Analytics alternatives are focused on the fact that Google Analytics is too complex and overkill for the majority of site owners.
 They aim to provide a better curated and [easier-to-understand site metrics](https://plausible.io/simple-web-analytics).

+Plausible Analytics is another provider focused on simplicity.
+You can [read more about us](#plausible-analytics).

 ### Simple Analytics

 * Website: <https://simpleanalytics.com/>